kyungjae-lee/engineers-notebook/operating-systems/concurrency-and-mutual-exclusion-principles-of-concurrency.md

   * **Multiple applications** - multiprogramming was invented to handle this, and allow processing time to be share among multiple active applications
   * **Structured applications** - modular design sometimes encompasses developing problem solutions built from multiple concurrent processes
   * **Operating system structure** - OS services can be developed as a set of concurrent processes as well

-* An integral requirement to programming with concurrency is the ability to enforce <u>mutual exclusion</u>.
+* An integral requirement to programming with concurrency is the ability to enforce **mutual exclusion**.

+* When working with the language-level features of concurrency, check if they support physical concurrency or logical concurrency or both.
+For example:

+  In Java, JVM emulates only one processor.
+So, even if your Java program is deploying multiple threads, they will eventually run on uniprocessor (multiprogramming) environment.
+Thus, logical concurrency only!

+  In Rust, the threads are physically concurrent.
+So, if you have multiple processor, they can physically run on multiple processors at the same time.